Fast and Vectorizable Alternative to Binary Search in O(1) Applicable to a Wide Domain of Sorted Arrays of Floating Point Numbers: Conclusion

 \section{Conclusion}

-Possible improvements to the classic binary search algorithm have been described.
+Possible technical improvements to the classic \textit{binary search} algorithm are described.
 Although having the same asymptotic complexity, these are vectorizable and generally faster.
+Test results show that \textit{\ClassicOffsetName} is the fastest algorithm not requiring any extra storage.
+Otherwise \textit{\BitSetName} and \textit{\EytzingerName} are the best scalar algorithms not requiring SIMD instructions respectively for small or medium size and large size arrays. \textit{K-ary search} algorithms are a superior alternative if SIMD instructions are available.

-Next a new algorithm with superior asymptotic complexity has been presented.
-Test results using streaming SIMD extensions demonstrate that with arrays $X$ of various length randomly populated the proposed algorithm is up to 43 times faster than the classical binary search in single precision and up to 39 times faster in double precision.

-A cache friendly version of the algorithm is also proposed, which in most cases leads to even superior performance.
+Next a new algorithm with superior asymptotic complexity is presented.
+This only requires one multiplication, one subtraction and two memory accesses and can be implemented using FMA instructions.
+Test results using streaming SIMD extensions demonstrate that with arrays $X$ of various length randomly populated, the proposed algorithm is up to 70 times faster than the \textit{classic binary search} (see table \ref{tab:results3}).
+A cache friendly version of the algorithm is also proposed, which arranges the two needed memory locations in contiguous memory on the same cache line and leads to even superior performance.
 There are situations where the algorithm is not applicable.
-These are extensively discussed and can be inexpensively identified in the preliminary analysis phase, thus allowing fall-back to some of the enhanced versions of the binary search algorithm.
-Possible variations of the algorithm, which mitigate such limitations sacrificing some performance or reduce cache misses at the cost of requiring more memory, have also been proposed.
+These are extensively discussed and can be inexpensively identified in the preliminary analysis phase, thus allowing fall-back to some of the algorithms with logarithmic complexity.
+Possible variations of the algorithm, which mitigate such limitations sacrificing some performance, are also proposed.